titu1994/IDS-Course-Project/_posts/2018-03-30-weekly-report-8.md

 # Debojit

 ### What I did
-- Tested a few test models in the server without the front-end by sending payload from a REST client
+- Worked on front-end designs and Plotly.js
-- Completed 2 endpoints
+- Completed data deliverable

 ### What I plan to do next week
-- Complete more endpoint and start the documentation
-- Decide what datasets are best represented as which graphs
+- Get live maps working for heat maps

 ### Blocks or impediments to the plan for next week
-- Integrating custom scripts into Django and getting a working flow
+- Proper plots and gathering data from user and designing a proper flow

 # Christopher